JITHUMANOJ/Speech-App/README.md

 ```

+## Manifest

 ## Generating signed APK
 From Android Studio:

-1.Build menu /n
+* Build menu
-2.Generate Signed APK...
+* Generate Signed APK...
-3.Fill in the keystore information (you only need to do this once manually and then let Android Studio remember it)
+* Fill in the keystore information (you only need to do this once manually and then let Android Studio remember it)
-## Manifest

-Includes all files

 ## Contact Information